raniamarhoni/CovidHelp/README.md

 When adding or editing a post I realised it wasn't showing up on the manage tasks page but would add or edit in the mongodb database.
 I noticed when adding a post it was saving the user under username instead of user which would add to the database but wouldn't show up on the users manage posts.
 Therefore it was changed to user
 I then changed it all back to username to avoid confusion

+### Anyone can add a post even if they didnt have an account
+I realised anyone was able to add a post if they typed it into the url therefor i changed it so you can only add a post if you are logged in

 ### Validators

 ## Deployment